KaturiSreeja/KaturiSreeja/README.md

 Hi there 👋 , I’m Sreeja<br>
--  I’m interested in Machine Learning and Data Science<br>
+-  I’m interested in Artificial Intelligence and Data Science<br>
-- I’m currently learning Data Visualisation, SQL and Python<br>
-- I’m looking to collaborate on projects based on ML, Data Science and Python<br>
+- I’m looking to collaborate on projects based on Generative AI, ML, Data Science and Python<br>
 - You can reach me at my discord <freakingsoul#7607> if you're interested in working and learning together!<br>

 <!---